 You will become ineligible on the date you become twenty (20) years of age, unless your twentieth (20th) birthday occurs during a sport season.
-In that case, you will become ineligible in regard to age at the beginning of the sport season during which your twentieth (20th) birthday occurs.
+In that case, you will become ineligible regarding age at the beginning of the sport season during which your twentieth (20th) birthday occurs.